emanguy/Curse-of-Strahd/Locations/Barovia/Vallaki/Events/The Festival of the Blazing Sun.md

 * If the characters challenge Vargas he has them banished from [[Vallaki]]
   * If they protest, he orders the guards to arrest them, take their weapons, and throw them out at swordpoint
   * If they manage to fend off the guards somehow Vargas retreats with them to the [[Burgomaster's Mansion (Vallaki)]], the characters have free rein of the town, and the townsfolk flee to their homes
-* The players have actually managed to get the townsfolk to throw Vargas out of
+* The players have actually managed to get the townsfolk to throw Vargas out of Vallaki.
+Here's what happens as a result of that:
+  * The townsfolk are now referring to the party as The Warriors of the Azure Sun and have a degree of respect for them
+  * The townsfolk are now rioting around the Burgomaster's mansion and are trying to break down the door
+  * If the party goes near [[St. Andral's Church]], they'll see [[Izek Strazni]] is tromping towards it with a group of guards. [[Strahd]] has tipped him off about [[Ireena Kolyana]] and is trying to use him to get her out in the open.